sgrpanchal31/buildML/README.md

 # buildML
+[NOTE]: The work on this repository is going on right now.

-An easy and fast way to get started with different machine learning algorithms
+An easy and fast machine learning framework to help you test multiple algorithms at the same time